When one class does the work of two, awkwardness results.

 Use Move Field and Move Method for each field and method that you have decided to move to the new class.
 For methods, start with private ones in order to reduce the risk of making a large number of errors.
 Try to relocate just a little bit at a time and test the results after each move, in order to avoid a pileup of error-fixing at the very end.

-- Also give thought to accessibility to the new class from the outside.
+Also give thought to accessibility to the new class from the outside.
 You can hide the class from the client entirely by making it private, managing it via the fields from the old class.
 Alternatively, you can make it a public one by allowing the client to change values directly.
-Your decision here depends on how safe it is for the behavior of the old class when unexpected direct changes are made to the values in the new class.
+Your decision here depends on how safe it’s for the behavior of the old class when unexpected direct changes are made to the values in the new class.